nexus-xyz/nexus-cli/README.md

 **Want more challenging tasks:**

 Request a harder difficulty.
-It will still take time to build up reputation to get the requested difficulty.
+Note: It will still take time to build up reputation to get the requested difficulty:

 ```bash
 nexus-cli start --max-difficulty extra_large_2
 ```

 **Unsure about system capabilities:**
-- Use the default adaptive system (no `--max-difficulty` needed)
+- Use the default adaptive system (no `--max-difficulty` flag needed)
 - The system will automatically find the optimal difficulty for your hardware
+- CLI now defaults to optimal thread count based on your CPU cores
+- Memory checking ensures stable operation without system overload
-- Only override if you're fine-tuning performance
+- Only override if you're fine-tuning performance for specific use cases

 ### Docker Installation